drizzle-mizzle/CharacterAI-Discord-Bot/README.md

 # CharacterAI Discord Bot
-Unofficial Discord integration with [CharacterAI](https://beta.character.ai/) service which you can use to add any character on your Discord server.
+An unofficial Discord integration with [CharacterAI](https://beta.character.ai/) service which you can use to add any character on your own Discord server.

 ![Logo](https://i.imgur.com/H5hDipp.jpg)

-> (The service is currently in beta test state, and it does not have any public API documentation.
-In this regard, there's no guarantee that this bot will not suddenly stop working in any moment when CharacterAI's developers will make another update :P)
+> Feel free to share your public Discord servers in [this discussion](https://github.com/drizzle-mizzle/CharacterAI-Discord-Bot/discussions/22).
+I would really love to see how you use it.

 ## 🪄Features
 - Talk with any character on your own server and change them on the fly.